scala-js/scala-js-website/doc/project/webassembly.md

 * `--experimental-wasm-exnref`: always required
 * `--experimental-wasm-jspi`: required to use `js.async`/`js.await`
 * `--experimental-wasm-imported-strings`: optional (good for performance)
-* `--turboshaft-wasm`: optional, bug significantly increases stability
+* `--turboshaft-wasm`: optional, bug significantly increases stability.
+Only applies to Node.js 23.x.x: version 24.0.0 and up enables this by default, and has removed the flag.

 ### Chrome